*FTC Disclosure - If you make a purchase through a link on this site, we receive a small commission at no extra cost to you.*

-Wonder Why Chantelle Bras Are So Popular?
-Since 1876, when the company founder, M. Ganichon first opened a tiny lingerie shop on the rue St Denis in Paris, Chantelle lingerie has been devoted to creating elegant and quality French lingerie.
+Since 1876, when the company founder, M. Ganichon opened a tiny lingerie shop on the rue St Denis in Paris, Chantelle has become synonymous with elegant and quality French lingerie.

-The first types of bras were limited strictly to sexy corsets, which were THE lingerie must have of the era.
+Starting small, the first types of bras were limited to sexy corsets, which were THE lingerie must have of the era.

 In the late 1800's through the early 1900's corsets were the basic intimate apparel style that women wore.